mikerst/mikethomas.design/src/index.md

 ## Project write-ups

 <div class="notice">
-<p>Quick note: I'm currently writing up 5-6 new projects, so not a lot to see here today.
+<p>Quick note: I'm currently writing up 5-6 new projects, and the below is pre-2020 work.
 A newer portfolio and intro deck is available <a href="mailto:mikerst@gmail.com">on request.</a><p>
 </div>

 <section class="projects">